eaudeweb/eaudeweb.github.com/team/_posts/2000-01-01-senior-webdev.markdown

 and we don't hesitate to use other packages where needed.

-Checkout [who we are][] and [what we do][] and, if you want to work with us, send a letter in which you talk about the most interesting thing you built lately.
+Checkout [who we are][] and [what we do][] and, if you want to work with us, send an email to jobs@eaudeweb.ro and tell us about the most interesting thing you built lately.

 [who_we_are]: http://www.eaudeweb.ro/#work-with-us
 [what_we_do]: http://www.eaudeweb.ro/#we-work-for